 Any headers defined here will overwrite the same headers returned from the Origin server.

-- “Origins allowed to access resources on this Engine”, will populate the Access-Control-Allow-Origin response header.
+- “Origins allowed to access resources on this Engine” will populate the Access-Control-Allow-Origin response header.
 Read More (external link)

 - “HTTP methods allowed” will populate the Access-Control-Allow-Methods response header.
 This Defaults to “GET” Read More (external link)